tdongsi/tdongsi.github.io/source/_posts/SQL/2016-08-17-analytic-functions-in-mysql.markdown

 MySQL has traditionally lagged behind in support for the SQL standard.
 However, from my experience, MySQL is often used as the sandbox for SQL code challenges and interviews.
-Being used to work with [Vertica SQL](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/SQLReferenceManual/SQLReferenceManual.htm), writing SQL statements in MySQL can be very challenging exercises, NOT necessarily in a good way.
+If you are used to work with [Vertica SQL](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/SQLReferenceManual/SQLReferenceManual.htm), writing SQL statements in MySQL can be challenging exercises, NOT necessarily in a good way.

 ### WITH clause